spacetelescope/ullyses/README.md

 where `<indir>` is the directory which contain the original LCOGT FITS images (used to extract observational metadata), `<outdir>` is the directory to write the HLSPs, and `<targ>` is the ULLYSES target name.
+The target name will be used to fetch the appropriate photometric measurements in the `ullyses-utils` repository.

 ### Re-packaged Drizzled Image HLSPs

-The ULLYSES team creates drizzled WFC3 images for the low-metallicity galaxies NGC3109 and SextansA.
+The ULLYSES team creates [drizzled WFC3 images](https://ullyses.stsci.edu/ullyses-data-description.html#hlspFormatWFC3) for the low-metallicity galaxies NGC3109 and
+SextansA.
 These images are repackaged to conform to the ULLYSES HLSP requirements, but the data array values are left untouched.